SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 return alarmMsg;
 ```

-The output will then be tagged with a varabel topic which is used to publish it to the SCADA-system.
+The output will then be tagged with a variabel topic which is used to publish it to the SCADA-system.
 For example `IOT2050/em1/voltage/data`.
 The values will then be published via MQTT using the `mqtt`-node.

 The different `debug-nodes` will help diagnose the different values.